A CTO client of mine recently referenced another writer with whom he was working on a twenty-page RFP.

 Whether my client realized it, he wasn't referring to grammar, punctuation, and order; rather his remarks pointed to the tough decisions inherent to arranging words on a page.

-Taking and explaining a position so others will join your vision ... be convinced ... believe in you ... is hard work, and seeing words come back "wrong" is often the confrontation needed to make corrections and get the message right.
+Staking and explaining a position so others will join your vision ... be convinced ... believe in you ... is hard work, and seeing words come back wrong is often the very exercise needed to make corrections so you can get the message right.

-Words spoken slip by like a vapor.
-They can range from hyperbolic to self-conscious, and in a conversation the listener can roll their eyes, stop listening, ignore, or not even unwittingly embrace words that sound substantial but aren't.
+Words spoken slip by like vapor.
+They can range from hyperbolic to self-conscious, and during conversation a listener can roll their eyes, stop listening, or ignore what is said.
+The listener can even unwittingly embrace words that seem substantial but aren't.

 But words written—at least with lasting authority—must be defensible and balanced.

-That's what I mean when I tell people that the writing process is a tool for professional discovery.
-Not to mention a tool for interview prep, or public speaking prep, or even internal problem solving around career choices.
+That's what I mean when I tell people that I view the writing process as a tool for professional discovery.
+Not to mention a tool for interview or public speaking prep.
+Writing can even help resolve internal questions or conflicts around career choices.

-When you're forced to answer questions under the bright light of reality, assuming you're reasonable, you face yourself warts and all.
+When you're forced to answer questions under the bright light of reality, you face yourself warts and all.
 Ninety eight percent of the people with whom I've worked over the years have had self-confronting, a-ha moments on the road to presenting clear and coherent stories.

-Perhaps that's why some later report that the writing process is like therapy.
-The work isn't based on therapeutic principles; I'm not a therapist and I don't know much about therapy, generally.
-Rather the work required to get clarity seems to force the subject (client) to confront themselves.
-Decision-making and forward-facing self-reflection all at once.
+Perhaps that's why some later report that the writing process was like therapy.
+The work isn't based on therapeutic principles and I'm not a therapist.
+But the work required to get clarity seems to force the subject (client) to confront themselves in a clearer way than talking along.
+Writing is decision-making, forward-facing self-reflection, and "deciding what one stands for" all at once.

-If you're working with a writer, get comfortable with the ambiguity, uncertainty, and occasional fear that can accompanies good, clear, and unobscured writing.
-Every decision along the way—major or minor—is essential to turning word soup into a clear message.
+If you're working with a writer, get comfortable with the ambiguity and uncertainty that precedes good, clear, and unobscured writing.
+Every decision in the writing process—major or minor—is essential to turning your word soup story into a clearly-branded message.